 *While not common, some people receive both SSD and SSI.

-If you have an condition which led to a personal injury settlement, money is a major concern.
-You are not able to work; you have bills to pay; and you may have medical expenses to cover.
+If you have a condition that led to a personal injury settlement, money is a major concern.
+You are not able to work; you have bills to pay, and you may have medical expenses to cover.

 Here is some good news… If you receive Social Security Disability benefits, they are not affected by a settlement.
 SSD is based on your work history, not on your financial circumstances.